dorkokotek651/dor_demo/PrivateProject/readme.md

     a.
 Test "projects for example" carousel by scrolling the carousel until it returns to it's starting point.

+    b.
+Test "customers" carousel by scrolling the carousel until it returns to it's starting point.

 3. "Order a Call" popup: